jbcodeforce/kafka-streams-samples/README.md

 ### Fault tolerance and scaling out

 The load and state can be distributed amongst multiple application instances running the same pipeline.
 Each node will then contain a subset of the aggregation results, but Kafka Streams provides you with an API to obtain the information which node is hosting a given key.

-The following diagrams il

 The application can then either fetch the data directly from the other instance, or simply point the client to the location of that other node.